01 Invention Overview

 The following aspects of the DashArmor system represent novel contributions to the field of automotive interior protection:

-1. A retractable protective screen integrated into a vehicle's windshield header trim that deploys to cover the full dashboard surface, comprising a spring-loaded roller assembly, a multi-layer UV/IR-reflective screen material, and an anchoring system at the dashboard edge.
+1. A retractable protective screen housed within a vehicle's passenger-side A-pillar that deploys horizontally across the full width of the dashboard from passenger side to driver side, comprising a spring-loaded roller assembly within the A-pillar housing, a multi-layer UV/IR-reflective screen material, and a hook-and-indentation locking system at the driver-side A-pillar.

-3. A multi-layer screen material for automotive dashboard protection, comprising an outer aluminized reflective layer, a structural woven core, and an inner soft-contact layer, engineered for compact rollability and 15,000+ deployment cycles.
+3. A multi-layer screen material for automotive dashboard protection, comprising an outer aluminized reflective layer, a structural woven core with sufficient lateral stiffness for horizontal self-supported deployment, and an inner soft-contact layer, engineered for compact rollability within an A-pillar housing and rated for 15,000+ deployment cycles.

-4. An automatically deploying dashboard protection system that activates based on vehicle state (parked), cabin temperature, and ambient light conditions, integrated with the vehicle's CAN bus and connected-car platform for remote and automatic operation.
+4. An automatically deploying A-pillar dashboard protection system that activates based on vehicle state (parked), cabin temperature, and ambient light conditions, integrated with the vehicle's CAN bus and connected-car platform for remote and automatic operation, including a motorized driver-side A-pillar latch for automated leading-edge engagement and release.

-5. An airbag-compatible retractable dashboard screen designed with tear-away zones and frangible mounting points that allow unimpeded passenger airbag deployment through or around the screen material.
+5. An airbag-compatible retractable dashboard screen configured for A-pillar housing installation, designed with screen material properties and mounting geometry that permit unimpeded passenger and driver airbag deployment in compliance with FMVSS 208.

-6. A dealer/aftermarket retrofit kit for retractable dashboard protection, utilizing adhesive-mounted roller housing and clip-on magnetic anchors for installation without permanent vehicle modification.
+6. A dealer/aftermarket retrofit kit for A-pillar mounted retractable dashboard protection, comprising an adhesive or clip-mounted passenger-side A-pillar housing, a spring-loaded roller assembly, and a driver-side A-pillar indentation catch insert, enabling installation without permanent vehicle modification.